sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 *Code or TeX Block Errors in reST.* Sometimes reStructuredText (reST) reports an "Unexpected indentation" at the beginning of a code block.
-If you see a ``!bc``, which should have been removed by ``doconce2format``, it is usually an error in the Doconce source, or a problem with the rst/sphinx translator.
+If you see a ``!bc``, which should have been removed by ``doconce format``, it is usually an error in the Doconce source, or a problem with the rst/sphinx translator.
 Check if the line before the code block ends in one colon (not two!), a question mark, an exclamation mark, a comma, a period, or just a